Brendangrubb/Steely-Dan-Fansite/README.md

 ## Description

-_This is a basic fansite aboutthe band Steely Dan.
+_This is a basic fansite about the band Steely Dan.
 It's basicsite because I'm not very good at making website yet.
 Just wait though, I'll get better!_

 ## Setup Requirements